aglantzrbc/sqlalchemy-challenge/README.md

 - [Tobs route](http://localhost:5000/api/v1.0/tobs)

-*This provides a JSON list of the last 12 months worth of temperature observation (tobs) data from the most active station, using the tobs value and date keys.*
+*This provides a JSON list of the last 12 months worth of temperature observations (tobs) data from the most active station, using the tobs value and date keys.*

 A **dynamic API** route was also set up.